If you have been in a rear-end collision, you know the unique problems it presents for injuries, car damage, and fault.

 If the driver of a rear car is nodding off, they may lose consciousness long enough to cause a collision.

-Because of the unique nature of rear-end collisions, a variety of injuries can occur.
+Because of the unique nature of rear crashes, a variety of injuries can occur.
 Let’s take a look at what these types of injuries are.

 Rear-End Collision Injuries